Next Unit of Computing: Cannon Lake-U

 Intel eighth generation NUC models, codenamed Islay Canyon, is based on their Whiskey Lake-U processors with a TDP of 15 W. They were launched in Q2/2019.
+These models come with 8 GB of preinstalled, soldered-down, nonupgradable memory.

-Whiskey Lake-U (Provo Canyon)
+NUC 8 Pro (Provo Canyon)

 Intel eighth generation NUC models, codenamed Provo Canyon and marketed as NUC 8 Pro, is based on their Whiskey Lake-U processors with a TDP of 15 W and optional vPro.
 They were launched in Q1/2020.
+Although the boards all have two M.2 slots, only one is a 22x80 key M storage slot while the other is a 22x30 key E slot for the wireless.